David Story, Online Piano Lessons from Toronto

 Picture

 My progress is slow and steady.
-Maybe too slow though.
+Too slow.
 Leon suggested gently that I practice more this week than last.
 Ouch!

 Message received.
-I will be a the piano bright and early tomorrow for 90 minutes.
-I've booked time on Thursday and Friday as well.
+I will be on the piano early tomorrow for 90 minutes.
+I've booked practice times on Thursday and Friday too.

 Cheers,